Frequently Asked Questions

 Tuition payments are not for a specific number of lessons but rather a lesson each week.
 There are 4 specific weeks that are built in to the price of our monthly tuition.
 They are the weeks of Thanksgiving, Winter Break (2), and Spring Break.
 Please see our Holiday Policies FAQ's for more info.
 During the summer months your lessons will be prorated to the number of weeks you schedule lessons.

-We understand that summers are a busy time of year due to vacations, camps, etc. Therefore, in the summer, we offer pro-rated billing for lessons, which means you only pay for the lessons you schedule in the designated summer months (varies by Lessons In Your Home location).
+We understand that you may have family vacations, camps, and other fun activities go on during the summer and we want you to enjoy these moments as much as possible!
+Therefore in the summer, we offer pro-rated billing for lessons, which means you only pay for the lessons scheduled in the designated summer months (varies by Lessons In Your Home location). https://lessonsinyourhome.net/faq/how-are-my-summer-lessons-pro-rated/

 Yes!
 Just talk to your teacher and he/she will move your lessons to a day and time that’s great for you.
 The best part is that when you move your lesson time during the summer you don’t change it for the next fall.
 All of our lesson days/times will remain the same in fall regardless of any changes you make throughout the summer.
 If you need to change your day/time for next fall please communicate that with your teacher.
 We’ll do our best to schedule a new day/time with you.

 We’re always able to proceed how you’d like, but I’d like to suggest a different plan.
-Since this is our summer pro-rated season, you won't be charged for the lessons you don’t take in the summer anyways, but by staying enrolled, you know you’ll have the same instructor and a spot of their schedule in the first week of September.
-This saves a lot of hassle for you, and you’ll be guaranteed your same spot on your current teacher’s schedule.
+Since this is our summer pro-rated season, you won't be charged for the lessons you don’t take in the summer anyways, but by staying enrolled, you'll get to stay with the same great music instructor and have a spot of their schedule in the first week of September.
+This saves a lot of time and energy for you.
 If you un-enroll, you may not be able to get your preferred time or same teacher in September.
+Simply tell your teacher or director (person who scheduled your lessons) the date you'll be starting again and we'll be there on that day.
+When you do this, you are reserving your day and time in our schedule for fall and are responsible for the first month of lessons even if you decide to to restart in the fall.
+The latest re-start date your first scheduled lesson day after Labor day.
+Stressed about making summer lessons work?
+We even can do on-line lessons during the summer.

 Our tuition at Lessons In Your Home is based on a 48-week year and not based on a number of lessons in any month.
 Tuition takes into account Thanksgiving (Tuesday-Sunday), winter (two weeks), and Spring break (one week).
 These are four specific weeks in which lessons are not offered and are factored into lesson prices.
 Summer lessons are pro-rated to the number of lessons you are available for.